Our review articles earn a small amount of revenue from product purchases made through affiliate links

-Comparison review: What are the recommended training shoes for Hasetsune?
-[Aim for Sub 10]
+Comparison Review: What are the recommended trail running shoes for conquering Hasetsune?
+[Aim for a sub-10 marathon]

-The Hasetsune season has arrived again this year! ~What is Hasetsune? ~
+Hasetsune season has arrived again this year! ~What is Hasetsune?~

-At this time of year, it is a little early for the mountains to begin to turn color, trail runners are often seen on mountain paths in Okutama, Tokyo.
-The athletes who compete in the Japan Mountain Endurance Race (commonly known as Hasetsune CUP) held every year in mid-October are taking test runs.
+At this time of year, a little early for the mountains to start changing color, you can often see trail runners on the mountain paths of Tokyo's Okutama area.
+Athletes taking part in the Japan Mountain Endurance Race (commonly known as the Hasetsune Cup), held every year in mid-October, are doing practice runs

-And then there was a shocking fact I learned after the finish line.
-While many runners spend the night in the mountains, there are runners who return home on the last train.
-Before long, I began to dream of being the "sub-10 (finishing within 10 hours)" that many runners who appear in Hasetsune wanted.
+And after I finished, I was shocked to learn that while many runners spend the night in the mountains, there are runners who take the last train home from Hasetsune.
+Before I knew it, I too began to dream of achieving the sub-10 mark (finishing the race in under 10 hours), a goal that many runners aspire to in Hasetsune

-Your own training is essential to reach the sub-10, but equipment is just as important.
-Shoes are definitely the most important item.
-So, for the real show in October, we've picked out three of the best trail running shoes candidates.
-We thoroughly ran and compared each of them in daily training and chose the perfect pair for harsh races.
+While training is essential to achieving a sub-10 time, equipment is just as important.
+Shoes are arguably the most important item.
+So, we've picked out three pairs of the best trail running shoes for the October race.
+We thoroughly compared each pair during our daily training and chose the best pair for the grueling race

 table of contents

-About the shoes we compared this time (trends and selection criteria)
+About the shoes compared this time (trends and selection criteria)

-Unlike races that run on paved roads such as marathons, trail races vary in distance and road conditions depending on the course.
-There are also races where more than half of the roads are paved, and there are many chain and scuffs, so there are many races where you can't run.
-In the case of Hasetsune, the cumulative altitude difference of 4,800m is not a waste, but rather a rapid climb and descent.
-Also, on ridge paths, there is a need for shoes that can run in.
-To do this, the comfort and lightness of the shoes are essential.
-These are also very useful when tracing target lines (landing points).
-This time, with the goal of running this Hasetsune in 10 hours, we selected our shoes with the following points in mind.
+Unlike marathons and other races that run on paved roads, trail races vary in distance and road conditions depending on the course.
+Some races are more than half paved, while others have so many chain and scree sections that it's almost impossible to run.
+In the case of Hasetsune, the cumulative elevation difference of 4,800m is not just for show; it involves repeated steep climbs and descents.
+Also, you can pick up speed on ridge paths, so you need shoes that are good for running.
+To achieve this, comfort and lightness in shoes are essential.
+These are also very helpful when tracing the intended line (landing point).
+This time, with the goal of completing Hasetsune in 10 hours, I selected my shoes with the following points in mind

-• Comfort creates a sense of unity between your feet and shoes with a comfortable fit
+• "Comfort" that creates a sense of unity between your feet and shoes with a comfortable fit

-• "Weight" is essential for light foot movement and fatigue reduction
+• Weight is essential for light footwork and fatigue reduction

-• "Protection" that relieves thrusts from the ground
+• "Protection" that reduces impact from the ground

-• "Support = stability" to prevent shaking when landing or kicking
+• "Support = stability" that reduces shaking when landing and kicking off

 Test environment

-The test was held during the day at the Hasetsune Course (Imakuma Shrine to Asama Pass) in early September.
-Due to the rain that fell the day before, I went alone in wet conditions on the road, changing three pairs in my backpack.
-Since all the roads are trails, we have not tried paved roads.
-For reference, my current running ability is 11 hours and 35 minutes at Hasetsune's best time and 3 hours at Full Marathon.
+The test was conducted during the day on the Hasetsune course (Imakuma Shrine to Asama Pass) in early September.
+Due to the rain that had fallen the day before, the road was wet in places, and I ran alone, changing between the three pairs of shoes I had in my backpack.
+The road surface was all trail, so I did not test on paved roads.
+For reference, my current running ability is Hasetsune best time: 11 hours 35 minutes, full marathon: 3 hours

 Overall ranking1st place2nd place3rd place